 Our Story and the Taran Name...

-Until 2017, the company had been named KaloBios and had pursued development of Lenzilumab (LENZ), a monoclonal antibody, as a therapy for rheumatoid arthritis, asthma and CMML.
-Under a subsequent leadership change, Humanigen developed LENZ as a companion therapy to CAR-T and conducted clinical work in partnership with Kite/Gilead, as well as pivoting to a treatment for hospitalized patients with COVID during the pandemic.
+With the global COVID pandemic, Humanigen pivoted to testing LENZ in Phase 3 studies for the treatment for hospitalized COVID pneumonia patients.
 Despite promising data from two trials in COVID, each with more than 500 patients and including one trial entirely funded and managed by the NIH, LENZ did not receive Emergency Use Authorization in COVID and Humanigen could not continue as a going concern.

 ••••••••••••••••••••••••••••••••••••••••••